 Eastern Star Masonic takes pride in meeting the social, physical and spiritual needs of residents of its campus through high quality housing and services

-Learn more about our great Denver Assisted Living team at Eastern Star Masonic Retirement Community!
+Learn more about our great Denver Assisted Living team at Eastern Star Masonic Retirement Campus!

 Larry Lillo has been the Executive Director for Eastern Star Masonic Retirement Community since the summer of 2009.
 He has brought eleven years of experience in the assisted and independent living arena to this position.
 He has managed three assisted living communities for Sunrise Senior Living and an independent community for the Spectrum Retirement Company.